 Kefir is a popular health drink in Finland, Hungary, Norway, Poland, Romania, Russia, Sweden and Ukraine.
-Kefir is produced by adding kefir grains to milk and letting the mixture ferment for a day.
-Kefir is tart and tastes thicker than milk with a slight hint of alcohol.
-If you don’t consume dairy, there is non-dairy kefir as well that can be made from sugary water, coconut water and fruit juice.
+Traditionally, Kefir is produced by adding kefir grains to milk and letting the mixture ferment for a day.
+However, there is non-dairy kefir as well that can be made from sugary water, coconut water and fruit juice.
 Check out these yummy recipes with kefir…Mango Lassi and a Green Smoothie !!

 Kimchi is a spicy Korean condiment similar to sauerkraut that is made from cabbage, veggies and chilies.
 Most kimchi is made with seafood, but you can make your own veggie kimchi as well.
 Kimchi contains the bacterium called lactobacillus kimchi as well as other lactic acid bacteria that are beneficial to our gastrointestinal as well as immune systems.
 Give these Kimchi Fried Rice Balls a try!!!